n0rmancodes/CleanCow/.github/ISSUE_TEMPLATE/-bug--.md

 ---

-**Please check the known pages on the Wiki before posting an issue.**
+**Please check the known issue pages on the Wiki before posting an issue.**

 Describe the bug:
 Write a clear description of what happened.